kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 ## Upload parcel using the upload data button

 The `UPLOAD` button is a pivotal element of the `DATA UPLOAD`, allowing the user to upload essential data for parcel boundaries.
-By clicking this button, the user initiate the data upload process, which includes defining parcel boundaries and saving them.
+By clicking this button, the user initiates the data upload process, which includes defining parcel boundaries and saving them.
 Here is a step-by-step explanation of this feature:

 ### Uploading Data